Lady Bird Deed: What is it and How it Works

 What is the Lady Bird Deed and Warranty of Title

-Deeds can be categorised based on the probate avoidance ability or warranty of title.
+Deeds can be categorized based on the probate avoidance ability or warranty of title.
 Examples of deeds based on probate avoidance capability include lady bird deeds, TOD deeds, and life estate deeds.
 Examples of deeds named based on the warranty of title include warranty deeds, quitclaim deeds, and remarkable warranty deeds.
 Therefore, these two properties of deeds are significantly different and independent.
-For example, a ladybird deed has the probate avoidance ability, but it does not t automatically guarantee a warranty of title.
-However, one deed can have both properties, and as a result, a lady bird deed can simultaneously be a quitclaim deed.
+For example, a ladybird deed has the probate avoidance ability, but it does not automatically guarantee a warranty of title.
+However, one deed can have both properties, and as a result, the deed can simultaneously be a quitclaim deed.

 Relationship to Last Will and Testament